-Commenting on why she is looking forward to it, fellow committee member Heather Beach of The Healthy Work Company said “Health and safety professionals have worked so hard during this pandemic and we have missed the chance to network like we used to.”
+Women in Health and Safety Chair, Heather Beach of The Healthy Work Company, added: “Health and safety professionals have worked so hard during this pandemic and we have missed the chance to network like we used to.”

 For more information about the Women in Health and Safety network see our hub page here.